Second Nature logo

 In comparison, studies have shown that tirzepatide is more effective and reduces HbA1c levels by up to 2.3% and fasting plasma glucose by 3 mmol/L.

 Liraglutide is available in the UK and the U.S. to treat type 2 diabetes.
-However, tirzepatide is only available in the U.S. after getting FDA approval in 2022; the UK will likely approve tirzepatide in the not-to-distant future.
+Tirzepatide is now available in the UK after receiving approval in late 2023.

 So, GLP-1 receptor agonists significantly reduce blood sugar levels and are an effective treatment for type 2 diabetes—particularly the longer-lasting and recent versions of GLP-1s, semaglutide and tirzepatide.